Blandaxt/Code_Wars/README.md

 2. I was able to find it by using the method indexOf on the string needle on the array that contains it.

 3. Then I used the positioning of the index and returned it in the string "found the needle at position 5" using template literal.

+## 7 kyu Love vs friendship:

+If　a = 1, b = 2, c = 3 ... z = 26

+Then l + o + v + e = 54

+and f + r + i + e + n + d + s + h + i + p = 108

+So friendship is twice stronger than love :-)

+The input will always be in lowercase and never be empty.

+## Process/Learned:

+1. This function asked me to be able to assign a number to each alphabetical symbol and use that information to be able to sum up a word.

+2. I started this function on the assumption i would have to create the object manualy and then loop through the object to find the value for each aphabetical symbol.

+3. But an idea came to me that i should create this object at run with its properties and values.

+4. So after some research, I found that the to string method can convert numbers to an alphabetical symbol.

+5. so i use this method to map the whole alphabet from a to z with the values of 1 to 26.

+6. Then I took the string I am given and turned it into an array of individual letters using the split method.
+Converted that array to numbers from the object I created using the bracket notation and the map method to loop through that array of letters.
+And summed up those numbers using the reduced method which i then returned.